 I heartily recommend that you take the time today to read the April 24 Sparkling Gem order to refresh your memory on the full process of crucifixion.
 It was genuinely the worst death a person could ever endure.
 For Jesus to humble Himself to the point of death, EVEN the death of the Cross, demonstrates how much He was willing to humble Himself to redeem you and me.

 Just think of it - Almighty God, clothed in radiant glory from eternity past, came to this earth formed as a human being in the womb of a human mother for one purpose: so that He could one day die a miserable death on a Cross to purchase our salvation!
 All of this required humility on a level far beyond anything we could ever comprehend or anything that has ever been requested of any of us.
 Yet this was the reason Jesus came; therefore, He chose to be obedient to the very end, humbling Himself to the point of dying a humiliating death on a Cross and thereby purchasing our eternal salvation.

-So as you celebrate Christmas, be sure to remember the real purpose of Christmas.
+So as you celebrate Christmas tonight and tomorrow, be sure to remember the real purpose of Christmas.
 It isn't just a time to reflect on the baby boy who was born in Bethlehem so long ago.
 That baby was God manifest in the flesh.
 He was born to die for you and for me.
 Jesus was so willing to do whatever was required in order to redeem us from Satan and sin that He humbled Himself even unto death on a Cross!
 That is what Christmas is all about!